 Livestock production within the watershed encompasses several species, and the overall composition changes from county to county.
-Hogs, cattle, and turkeys are produced in all four counties.
-Knox County produces significant numbers of turkeys and ducks, geese, and other poultry.
+Hogs and cattle are produced in all seven counties, and Greene and Knox counties produce significant numbers of turkeys.
 See Table 2-3 for livestock inventory numbers.
 Some animals are raised in open lots or pastures and some are raised in confined feeding lots or buildings.